 There were enormous cultural shifts in how musicians were perceived.
 In Bach and Mozart's time, composers were seen as servants to Popes and Kings, and would eat in the servants quarters with maids and butlers and the rest of the household staff.
-With Beethoven, the first successful free lance composer, this all changed: it is estimated that one fourth of all Vienna turned out for the maestro's funeral in the rain.
-In the Romantic era, with the rise of the concert hall, they became viewed as the prophet of the people.
+With Beethoven, the first successful free lance instrumental composer, this all changed: it is estimated that one fourth of all Vienna turned out for the maestro's funeral in the rain.
+In the Romantic era, with the rise of the concert hall, following Beethoven's legacy, composers became viewed as the prophet of the people.
 Franz Liszt could be viewed as the first rock star: women fainted at his concerts which grossed the equivalent of millions of dollars.

 Musical shifts were similarly dramatic.
 Minor keys take over, steady beats becomes fragmented, rhythm becomes more complex, disjointed and unpredictable- all hallmarks of the Dionysian aesthetic.
 Even the very names of pieces (“Fantasy”, “Impromptu”, “Nocturne”, "Elegy", "Humoresque", and a bevy of character sketches conjure up the theatrical, nighttime world of the dark, mysterious and paradoxical god.
 Musical instructions include terms like "rubato" (robbing time) and "morendo" (dying away).